 Who Speaks for the People?
-Right-Wing Populism in Liberal Democracies
+Far-Right Parties in Liberal Democracies

 We are delighted to invite you to the event “Who Speaks for the People?
-Right-Wing Populism in Liberal Democracies.”
+Far-Right Parties in Liberal Democracies.”
 The event will take place on Thursday, May 28, 2026, at 5:30 PM at the Schwarzkopf Foundation Young Europe.

-People versus elites, us versus them, facts versus feelings: populism divides the world into two opposing camps and claims to represent the only legitimate voice of the “true people.”
-In almost every European country, right-wing populist parties are represented in parliament, and in some countries — such as Austria, Italy, and the Netherlands — they are already part of government.
+People versus elites, us versus them, facts versus feelings: far-right parties use populism to divide the world into two opposing camps and claim to represent the only legitimate voice of the “true people.”
+In almost every European country, far-right parties are represented in parliament, and in some countries — such as Austria, Italy, and the Netherlands — they are already part of government.
 But beyond Europe, particularly in the United States, populism has long ceased to be a fringe phenomenon.

 It offers simple solutions to complex questions, delegitimizes institutions, excludes minorities, and challenges liberal democratic principles such as the separation of powers, pluralism, and independent media.
 In this way, populism transforms democratic systems not only through electoral victories, but also gradually from within.